-Take this medication by mouth, with or without food, usually three times daily.
+Take this medication by mouth with or without food as directed by your doctor, usually three times daily.
 If stomach upset occurs, you may take this drug with food.
 It is important to take your doses at least 6 hours apart or as directed by your doctor to decrease your risk of having a seizure.

-Do not take more or less medication or take it more frequently than prescribed.
+Do not take more or less medication or take it more often than prescribed.
 Taking more than the recommended dose of bupropion may increase your risk of having a seizure.
-Do not take more than 150 milligrams as a single dose, and do not take more than 450 milligrams per day.

-Your dosage is based on your medical condition and response to therapy.
+The dosage is based on your medical condition and response to treatment.
 Your dose may be slowly increased to limit side effects such as sleeplessness, and to decrease the risk of seizures.
 To avoid trouble sleeping, do not take this medication too close to bedtime.
 Let your doctor know if sleeplessness becomes a problem.

 Use this medication regularly in order to get the most benefit from it.
 To help you remember, use it at the same times each day.